rdkcentral/Lightning-SDK/docs/plugins/settings.md

 ### has

-Returns 'true' or 'false', depending on whether a setting is defined or not.
+Returns `true` or `false`, depending on whether a setting is defined or not.

 ```js
 Settings.has(type, key)